-With the New Year “write” around the corner it’s time to start thinking about what you’re going to accomplish in 2017.
+With the New Year “write” around the corner it’s time to start thinking about what you’re going to accomplish in the coming year.
 Not surprisingly, many people choose to take this time of year to focus on improving their overall health.
 One of the easiest and most cost-effective ways to assess your health needs is to create a daily personal health and wellness journal.
 This journal can help you to understand your current health status and inspire improvements to better your overall health.
 Research has shown that individuals who write about traumatic, stressful and emotional events are more likely to have improvements in physical and emotional health than those who do not.

 Combine these experiential writings with a log of other daily events such as what you’ve eaten during the day, how you feel, time slept, sleep quality, medications/vitamins/supplements taken that day, physical activity and overall mood, you have the makings of a personal wellness journal that can help you discover causes or correlations among behaviors, symptoms and health issues.
 These findings can help you assess your current health and help you form goals on where you would like to be in the coming New Year.